GintV/Webdroid/README.md

 So we created a simple game where the goal is to color as much space of the screen as possible with you chosen color.

-The game interface is available on webdroid.cf.
+The game screen is available on webdroid.cf.
 To start playing, you need to download and install the android application.

 Enjoy!